COP29: Governments, industry must up action on methane – DW – 11/15/2024

 'Loopholes' in industry methane pledges

-But London-based think tank Carbon Tracker accused oil and gas companies of "exacerbating the climate crisis" when it comes to methane.
+But London-based think tank Carbon Tracker accused oil and gas companies of "exacerbating the climate crisis" regarding methane.
 It identified "major loopholes" in pledges to reach "near-zero" methane emissions in a report published Thursday.

 One loophole is that none of the 30 companies analyzed have set targets that "cover all methane emissions related to their business activities."